ShivekXR/Spark-AR-Snowballs/README.md

 ### Is the original author a vegan?
 Unfortunately, I am not yet, but I cheer the idea of meat-free burgers.
 ### I like the project, and I have learnt something.
 Is there a way to return a favour?
 I am glad that you like my project and that it helped you create a cool AR effect!
 I put a lot of effort into creating tutorials and projects for you.
 If you find them helpful, consider following me on social media platforms.
 Check the [Author section](#author) for the links.
+Thank you!

 ## Changelog
+- 9 Dec 2020
+  - Added snowflakes with wind
 - 5 Dec 2020
   - Updated README.md
 - 4 Dec 2020